 Given its power, ease of sampling and relative affordability, eDNA could provide critical cost-added-benefits of repeated temporal or expanded spatial sampling of marine protected areas.
 In particular, eDNA metabarcoding can overcome many of the current limitations of visual monitoring, increasing sampling frequency and expanding monitoring beyond a small subset of “important” focal taxa.
 Such expanded monitoring would improve our ability to understand the ecological processes, human impacts, and management strategies that affect marine community communities that MPAs are designed to protect.

 However, important aspects of eDNA remain unresolved, notably determining abundance and biomass via eDNA [56].
 Given the mixed results on the efficacy of biomass estimates from eDNA in marine systems [8,56], eDNA will not be viewed yet as a wholesale replacement for visual monitoring, but instead as a powerful complementary tool.
 There will always be value in the direct observation by divers in particular for biomass estimates, informing size class distributions and sex ratios [24], but eDNA provides an important way to simultaneously make surveys more comprehensive and efficient.
 By replacing aspects of underwater visual surveys, eDNA could reduce the dive time per site, allowing more sites to be surveyed more frequently or improve overall biodiversity estimates.
-[57,58]Additionally, whereas it takes 3 months for the Kelp Forest Monitoring Program to complete diver-based surveys, field collection of eDNA could be completed in a week, allowing for surveys to occur during short periods of good weather in the winter when full visual surveys would be impossible.
+However, given the current uncertainties of quantification estimates generated from marine eDNA metabarcoding, these methods does not provide the density measurements desired for fisheries management [57,58].
+Additionally, whereas it takes 3 months for the Kelp Forest Monitoring Program to complete diver-based surveys, field collection of eDNA could be completed in a week, allowing for surveys to occur during short periods of good weather in the winter when full visual surveys would be impossible.
 As such, eDNA could greatly expand current monitoring activities across space, time, and depth, providing resource managers critical information on the response of MPAs to changing environments and management practices.

 Acknowledgments